JuliaDatabases/SQLite.jl/README.md

   Once the query is executed, the resultset is stored in a `DataFrame` by default.

   For the general user, a simple `query(querystring)` is enough to return a single resultset in a DataFrame.
 Results are stored in the passed SQLiteDB type's resultset field. (i.e. `sqlitedb.resultset`).
-Results are stored by default to avoid immediate garbarge collection and provide access for the user even if the resultset returned by query isn't stored in a variable.
+Results are stored by default to avoid immediate garbage collection and provide access for the user even if the resultset returned by query isn't stored in a variable.

 * `createtable(input::TableInput,conn::SQLiteDB=sqlitedb;name::String="",delim::Char='\0',header::Bool=true,types::Array{DataType,1}=DataType[],infer::Bool=true)`